At its very essence, churn is one of the fundamental ways to measure the success and stability of a SaaS company.

 Factors that affect B2B SaaS churn rate

-Many factors can affect your churn rate and the accuracy of the calculations, from too few customers, variations in contract renewal periods, and more.
+Many factors can affect your churn rate and the accuracy of the calculations, from too few customers to variations in contract renewal periods and more.
 To understand if your churn rate is acceptable, consider the following:

-- Who your target customer is or your ideal customer profile (individuals, small business owners, medium or enterprise companies).
+- Who your target customer or your ICP (ideal customer profile) is.

 - If your SaaS is a start-up with a minimum viable product (MVP), or is well established and has achieved PMF.

 The average churn rate depends a lot on how sticky your SaaS solution is.
 Some experts have tied that to revenue numbers, which in turn, reflect your company size - it's not perfect, but it is a nice ballpark way to do it.

 I've seen early-stage startups churn around 10% of revenue, 15-20% on the high end.